Azure/azure-powershell/src/Security/Security/help/Get-AzSecurityPricing.md

 ## SYNOPSIS

-Gets the pricing data for the Azure Defender plans enabled in Azure Security Center for a subscription.
+Gets the Azure Defender plans for a subscription in Azure Security Center.

 ## SYNTAX